roadwarriorslive/Pipulate/README.rst

 Configuring a job
 ****************************************

-Next, you set the arguments standing for the spreadsheet (file) and worksheet (tab) you want to manipulate, along with the cell range defined as a set of row and column indexes, using row-numbers and column-letters that display in spreadsheet user interfaces::
+Set the arguments standing for the spreadsheet (file) and worksheet (tab) you want to manipulate, along with the cell range defined as a set of row and column indexes, using row-numbers and column-letters that display in spreadsheet user interfaces::

     key = '[Your GSheet key]'